 Day 2 - San Diego to Guadalupe, Mexico- 319Km

 Those simple words, "Welcome to Mexico" as stated by Officer Antonio and noted in Eric's original blog post in 2008 meant open arms, friendly faces, and beautiful spaces were ahead.
-Not a long ride today as the crow flies, but with some extra riding in between and the border crossing into 'ol Mexico, we'll take it easy this first day and settle into Mexican wine country with boutique accommodations and an opportunity to soak up the fruits of the surrounding vineyards.
+Not a long ride today as the crow flies, but with some extra riding in between and the border crossing into 'ol Mexico, we'll begin the adventure and then settle into Mexican wine country with boutique accommodations and an opportunity to soak up the fruits of the surrounding vineyards.
 Meal options here are second to few, so come hungry.

 Day 3 - Guadalupe to Mike's Sky Ranch- 303Km

 The Pacific Coast behind and more rustic settings further inland, this land home to multiple Baja 1000 Rallies takes us through the racing territories on the way to the famous Mike's Sky Ranch.
 Perhaps more famous than Mexico's wine country or Pancho Villa himself, Mike's has been a crossing point for motorcycle travelers since 1967 and will be a fun place for us to see just "who's who" in the adventure riding world.
 Prepare to kick some tires and see what other bikes are being ridden.
 Not the fanciest place in the world, but the driveway getting in is a fun challenge, and the steak dinner is quite a treat for meat eaters in this remote place.